Steven Mitchell (American football)

-Steven Mitchell Jr. (born May 2, 1994) is an American football wide receiver for the St. Louis BattleHawks of the XFL.
+Steven Mitchell Jr. (born May 2, 1994) is an American football wide receiver.
 He played college football at USC and signed with the Los Angeles Rams as an undrafted free agent in 2018.
 He played for the Houston Texans from 2018 to 2020.

 Early years

-Mitchell grew up in Pasadena and attended Bishop Alemany High School.
+Mitchell grew up in Pasadena, California, and attended Bishop Alemany High School.

 College career

-He attended and played college football at the University of Southern California.
+Mitchell attended and played college football at the University of Southern California.
 His career at USC was marred by two knee injuries, but he was named Honorable Mention All-Pac-12 as a junior.

 Professional career

 Los Angeles Rams

-After going undrafted in the 2018 NFL Draft, Mitchell signed with the Los Angeles Rams.
+After going undrafted in the 2018 NFL draft, Mitchell signed with the Los Angeles Rams.
 Mitchell signed with the Los Angeles Rams as an undrafted free agent on May 2, 2018.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was released on October 23, 2018.